lumi-a/masters-thesis/thesis.typ

         + Keep $I$ unchanged.
   ],
 ) <algorithm-local-search-bin-packing>

+== Local Search <sec-local-search>
+Even without having intuition for or experience with the different problems, we can still attempt to find such instances.
+A standard approach (see e.g. @localSearch0[p:] @localSearch1[p:], or for a general overview @localSearch2[p:]) is to employ some search-algorithm that searches for an instance of a high $Score$ across the space of all instances.
+For bin-packing with capacity $c=1$, @algorithm-local-search-bin-packing is such an algorithm.

 Note that $Score_≈$ is only an approximation of the actual $Score(I) = 𝔼_(π∈S_(|I|))[BestFit(π(I))/Opt(I)]$, which can be intractable to compute due to the size of the symmetric group.
 It is also a (pseudo-)random variable, though this can be avoided by using a fixed seed for the evaluation.
 In our experiments, a number of $10000$ trials was large enough to lead to accurate estimates, while still being small enough to compute quickly.